bpovea/globant-challenge/README.md

-# Globant's Data Engineer challenge
+# Globant's Data Engineer Challenge

-This is a public repo that contains Globant's Data Engineering Challenge.
+This is a public repository that contains Globant's Data Engineering Challenge.
 It consists of the initial setup for a RESTful API service for loading and reporting structured employee data.

-This project uses a bunch of technologies and utilities that could be used for  learning proposes, such as:
+This project uses a variety of technologies and utilities that can be used for learning purposes, such as:

 - Docker
 - LocalStack (Mock AWS)
 - Postgres
 - Flyway migrations
 - Python - Flask API
 - Makefile
- - Pytests
+- Pytests [TODO]
 - Code Linters (Black - sqlfluff)
 - Terraform

 ## Requirements

 - Docker
 - Pipenv
+- Python 3.9
-- Python3.9
+- Terraform

 ## Build Configuration

 ### Install the project dependencies:

 ```bash